I often get asked why customer testimonials are so important.

 A customer testimonial is generally a written or video statement from a consumer that supports both your credibility and product or service.

-They act like a well-trained dog… always sitting at the ready to be the perfect endorsement for your brand.
+They act like well-trained dogs… always sitting at the ready, to be the perfect endorsement for your brand.

 And they’re also cherry-picked to showcase the best side of your products or services.

 On the other hand, a customer review is more like a stray dog… you’re never quite sure what response you’ll get.

 Because a review doesn’t necessarily say what you want it to say.

 This type of feedback from consumers will show what they truly think of your products or services.
 It might be positive.
 But there’s always a chance it could be negative and damage your brand.